jacygao/jacygao.github.io/content/about.md

 ---

-Jacy Gao is a Tech Lead and Software Engineer at Microsoft.
+Jacy Gao is a Tech Lead and Senior Software Engineer at Microsoft.

 He was formerly a Software Engineer at Electronic Arts working on Need for Speed and The Sims franchises.

+He is passionate about Distributed Systems, Cloud Computing and Game Development.